One fire. One cauldron. And suddenly, cooking regains something essential.

 So is a wood fire.

-Yet, cauldron cooking is one of the most accessible types of cooking there is.
+However, cauldron cooking is one of the most accessible types of cooking there is.

 For those who know how to cook, but lack ideas